How to Solve "No Valid Sources are Available for this Video" Error

 The "source error xhamster" message is the exact same deal.
 Its player also hates ad-blockers.
 Whitelisting the site in your ad-block extension and then doing a hard refresh of the page is the fastest way to get it working again.

 Oh yeah, absolutely.
 It's the same problem on mobile.
 If you run into this on your phone, the fix is usually to dig into your mobile browser's settings and clear the cache and site data.
-If you use a special ad-blocking app on your phone or a browser with a built-in blocker (like Brave), try turning it off for that site.
+Also, if you’re using an ad blocker or a browser like Brave with a built-in blocker, try turning it off just for that site.

 Conclusion